Getting Started for the Organizer

 Before logging in, expand Select Devices to confirm your microphone, speakers, and camera are correct.
 If you are using an external microphone, this is a good moment to tap the mic cable with your fingernail — you will see the level meter respond, confirming sound is getting in.
 You can also run a quick self-calibration from this screen.

-Step 3: Log In and Choose the Leader Role
+Step 3: Log In and Choose the Organizer Role

-Enter your username, select your session, and choose Leader from the role dropdown.
+Enter your username, select your session, and choose Organizer from the role dropdown.

-There can be only one Leader at a time.
-If someone else is already logged in as Leader for the same session, you will need to coordinate with them before switching.
+There can be only one Organizer at a time.
+If someone else is already logged in as Organizer for the same session, you will need to coordinate with them before switching.

-Once you log in as Leader, you have full control over the session.
+Once you log in as Organizer, you have full control over the session.

-The left sidebar provides access to all Leader tools.
+The left sidebar provides access to all Organizer tools.
 Mouse over it to expand the navigation at any time.

 - Initiate calibration for any participant in the ensemble